-A continuation of Economics 201, this course emphasizes price, theory, competition models, wage, rent, and profit determination, international trade and balance of payments theory, and special international problems.
-Students successfully completing this course partially fulfill Social and Behavioral Science general education requirements.
-(Prerequisite: Reading at least at Reading Level 1.)
+A continuation of Economics 201, this theory, emphasizes price, competition models, wage, rent, and profit determination, international trade and balance of payments theory, and special problems. international Students successfully completing this course partially fulfill Social and Behavioral Science general education requirements. #(Prerequisite: Reading at least at Reading Level 1.)
 (Note: ECON 201 is not a prerequisite for ECON 202.)
 (Fall-Spring)